HankB/Fun_with_Submodules/README.md

 ```

 Seems like a lot to remember here.
 I'm going to repeat this and use repos `MainM` and `SubM` to make sure I have it right.
 (Ahh...
 What fun!)
 See <https://github.com/HankB/MainM> and follow along there.

+No. I thought the submodule had been pushed but if it was, it has now reverted and I can't see how to fix this.
+It's maddening and I'm just wasting time now.
+I'm not going to use submodules for the intended project.